Latin declension: Virus

-In Neo-Latin, a plural form is necessary in order to express the modern concept of ‘viruses’, which leads to the following declension:
+In Neo-Latin, a plural form is necessary in order to express the modern concept of 'viruses', which leads to the following declension:

 Third declension

 The third declension is the largest group of nouns.
 The nominative singular of these nouns may end in -a, -e, -ī, -ō, -y, -c, -l, -n, -r, -s, -t, or -x.
-This group of nouns includes masculine, neuter, and feminine nouns.
+This group of nouns includes masculine, feminine, and neuter nouns.

 Consonant stems

 The stem of a consonant-stem noun may be found from the genitive case by removing the ending -is.
 For example, the stem of pāx, pācis f. 'peace' is pāc-, the stem of flūmen, flūminis n. 'river' is flūmin-, and the stem of flōs, flōris m. 'flower' is flōr-.

 Masculine, feminine and neuter nouns often have their own special nominative singular endings.
 For instance, many masculine nouns end in -or (amor, amōris, 'love').
 Many feminine nouns end in -īx (phoenīx, phoenīcis, 'phoenix'), and many neuter nouns end in -us with an r stem in the oblique cases (onus, oneris 'burden'; tempus, temporis 'time').

 The locative endings for the third declension are -ī or -e (singular) and -ibus (plural), as in rūrī 'in the country' and Trallibus 'at Tralles'.